 To remove found characters from tags, leave the 'Text for replacement' box blank.

-• To replace the highlighted in orange occurrence, click 'Replace'.
+• To replace the highlighted occurrence in orange, click 'Replace'.

 To replace all occurrences of the characters in the sheet without reviewing them first, click 'All'.